risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Skins/Creating-skin-for-vanilla-characters-with-custom-model.md

 This is where the guide diverges based on the whether or not you want to go the programming or non-programming route.

-Both routes require you to create a unity project though, so make a project using the unity version listed above(2019.4.26f1).
+Both routes require you to create a unity project though, so make a project using the unity version listed top of the page.
 This project can be used for not just your current skin mod, but any additional skin mods you want to make in the future.

 ## KEB's Skin Builder (Non-programming Route)